kiran-revally-unh/kiran-portfolio-website/README.md

 ![portfolio](https://github.com/user-attachments/assets/77ea521c-0ab1-4131-8af3-0735d30860bd)

 ## 🚀 Features
-- Responsive design using HTML5, CSS3, and JavaScript
+- Responsive design using HTML5, Tailwind CSS, and JavaScript
 - Hosted on AWS for high availability and scalability
 - Continuous Integration and Deployment using GitHub Actions and AWS CodePipeline